slowernews/wisdom-tldr/README.md

 If you are struggling in your relationships, odds are, you are withholding your truth from your woman.
 You need to open up, tell her the truth, be honest with her without fear of outcome and without any neediness from her.

-> *'love me when i least deserve it, because that's when i really need it.' -- Swedish proverb*
+> *'Love me when I least deserve it, because that's when I really need it.' -- Swedish proverb*

 > *'Men experience many passions in a lifetime.
-One passion drives away the one before it.' -- Paul Newman.'*
+One passion drives away the one before it.' -- Paul Newman* -->
--->